chevere/docs/components/Response.md

 # Response

-The Response component is in charge of handling responses.
+The [Response](../reference/Chevere/Components/Response/Response.md) component is in charge of handling responses.

-[ResponseInterface](../reference/Chevere/Interfaces/Response/ResponseInterface.md) describes the interface for the component in charge of defining a Response.

 ## Creating Response